A hot creamy bowl of lentil soup with crispy fried croutons is all what you need to keep you warm in this weather!

 - Place all your ingredients except the butter & cumin in a large pot.

-- Bring to a boil over high heat then reduce the heat to medium/low & let simmer semi – covered* for about 30-40 minutes until all the vegetables are soft.
+- Bring to a boil over high heat then reduce the heat to medium/low & let simmer – not fully covered – for about 30-40 minutes or until the carrots become very fork tender.

 - Turn off the heat; with an immersion blender or in a regular blender, blend the soup until smooth.

 - Return the pot back to the stove on low heat.

 - In a small pan, over medium heat, place the butter & cumin.
-Stir for 1 minute or until the butter melts & the mixture is fragrant; about 20-30 seconds, not too long so as not to burn the cumin.
+Stir until the butter melts & the mixture is fragrant; about 20-30 seconds, not too long so as not to burn the cumin.